AaronError1005/AaronError1005/README.md

 ### Hi there 👋
-I am Aaron Francioli, a student at Monroe Community College.
-I am currently aiming to get a bachelor's degree in computer science.
+I am Aaron Francioli, a student at Rochester Institute of Technology.
+I am currently aiming to get a bachelor's degree in cybersecurity, with an Associate's degree from Monroe Community College.
 - 📫 How to reach me: Email=ajfran2004@gmail.com Phone number +1 (716) 251-8141
 - 😄 Pronouns: He/Him
 <!--